The Department of Music maintains highly sophisticated and continuously upgraded facilities for the support of graduate

-Established in 1987 to support undergraduate and graduate studies in computer music, CMIL now resides in a new 500-square-foot studio with machine isolation, acoustical treatment, mixer console, ergonomic workstation components, a high-resolution plasma screen, CD and DVD authoring, and integrated digital audio equipment for student access to audio processing, duplicating, high definition digital mixing and high-quality (Digidesign and PMC) multi-channel audio monitoring.
+Established in 1987 to support undergraduate and graduate studies in computer music, CMIL now resides in a new 500-square-foot studio with machine isolation, acoustical treatment, mixer console, ergonomic workstation components, a high-resolution plasma screen, CD and DVD authoring, and integrated digital audio equipment for student access to audio processing, duplicating, high definition digital mixing and high-quality, multi-channel audio monitoring.
 The studio is built around a Yamaha DM2000 mixing console which is the central connection point for all digital and analog audio signals.
 The facility provides adequate space for instrumental rehearsal and interfacing experimentation and provides several firewire and USB audio interfaces for laptop computing.

 The facility is configured and optimized to support direct connection of musical instruments to computers for prototyping of real-time interactive performance and compositional projects using MAX/MSP/Jitter and Pd computer music software.
 It is also used for advanced seminars and classes in such topics as sound spatialization, music software programming, computer music techniques, repertoire analysis, and research.

 This 1500-square-foot facility includes an acoustically designed live room with high ceilings, a wooden floor, and a control room with Genelec 5.1 surround monitoring.
 The studio houses a Macintosh system and many dedicated software packages for music production and recording, including a ProTools HD digital audio production package with 24 channels of digital I/O for precise digital recording and editing with Apogee convertors and Grace Design microphone preamps.
 The studio supports MIDI for synthesis, processing, and control in music composition and performance, and includes hardware and software for CD and DVD mastering.

 The department now has four 200-square-foot studios designed for individual work on computer music projects.
-Each studio is equipped with an eight-channel DAW (Digidesign 003 with iMac) and is acoustically treated.
+Each studio is equipped with an eight-channel DAW (iMac with MOTU audio interface) and is acoustically treated.
 In addition, the four studios are designed with different orientations: one with equipment, monitoring and software to support video editing; one for recording, editing and mastering; one for work with MIDI synthesizers; and one with analog mixing and recording.

-Use of the lab is available to undergraduate students in the Department of Music.
+Use of the lab is available to students in the enrolled in relevant Department of Music or ICAM courses.